Dienst der Hydrografie

-The Dienst der Hydrografie (also called: Hydrografische Dienst) is, as part of the Royal Netherlands Navy, the Dutch Hydrographic Service responsible for surveying and charting Dutch waters in Europe and the Caribbean.
+The Royal Netherlands Navy Hydrographic Service (Dutch: Dienst der Hydrografie) is a department within the Royal Netherlands Navy that is responsible for surveying and charting the waters of the Netherlands, and of the waters in the Caribbean part of the Kingdom.
+It also informs mariners about shipping routes, the seabed and underwater hazards such as shipwrecks by making use of its nautical charts, measurements and detailed knowledge about the maritime borders of the Kingdom.

+History

+The Royal Netherlands Navy Hydrographic Service was founded in 1874 as Bureau Hydrografie.
+It was led by a Chef der Hydrografie, with the first chef being A.R.
+Blommendal.
+Since its creation the Hydrographic service has been responsible for chartering the waters of the Netherlands and tasked with reporting any changes of the fairways to the maritime transport sector.
+These reports are regularly published under the title "Bericht aan Zeevarenden" (BAZ).

 Ships

 The Dutch Hydrographic Service currently operates two survey vessels which entered service in 2003 and 2004: HNLMS Snellius and HNLMS Luymes.

 Equipment

 The vessels of the Dutch Hydrographic Service are equipped with the most modern hydrographic equipment available.
 Soundings are taken with a multibeam echosounder which covers a much larger area than a single-beam echo sounder.
 The vessels also tow high-resolution side-scan sonar (HRSS) and a magnetometer to detect wrecks and other obstacles.

 Tasks and operations

 The primary task of the Dutch Hydrographic Service is to provide tools for safe navigation in Dutch waters.